 Study Community Health (M.Sc. / P.Grad.Dip. / P.Grad.Cert.) at Trinity

-This presentation provides information on TCD, the School of Nursing and Midwifery and the programme learning outcomes.
-Guidance on application to this programme is also provided.
+This video provides information on Trinity’s School of Nursing and Midwifery and the intended learning outcomes of the Community Health postgraduate programme.

 Dr Eimear McGlinchey

-where applicable, must hold current registration with the relevant professions’ regulatory body.
+- Where applicable, hold current registration with the relevant professions’ regulatory body.

 All applicants to the School of Nursing and Midwifery whose first language is not English or who have not been educated through the medium of English must present one of the following qualifications in the English language: